Sorry I'm Here for Someone Else

-"Sorry I'm Here for Someone Else" is a song by American singer Benson Boone.
-It was released on February 27, 2025, as the lead single from his second studio album American Heart.
+"Sorry I'm Here for Someone Else" is a song by American singer-songwriter Benson Boone.
+It was released on February 27, 2025, as the lead single from his second studio album, American Heart.
+It has received a nomination for Song of the Year at the upcoming 2026 iHeartRadio Music Awards.

 Composition

 "Sorry I'm Here for Someone Else" is a pop rock song.
 It features pulsating synths and a drum loop of driving rhythm.
 Lyrically, the song revolves around moving on from a relationship and bearing no ill will toward one's past love, as Benson Boone describes an encounter with his old lover while waiting for his current partner at a diner and being forced to apologize.
-He is hesitant to break her heart but explains "It's not personal".
+He is hesitant to break his lover's heart, but explains "It's not personal".
+The song is written in the key of D Major.

 Critical reception

-Danielle Holian of Atwood Magazine gave a positive review, praising the lyricism; "Boone's lyrical simplicity is its greatest strength here – he doesn't overcomplicate the narrative, but instead speaks directly to the heart of anyone who's experienced the awkwardness of seeing an ex when you're no longer on the same page.", production; "The blend of electronic elements with traditional instrumentation lends itself to a sound that feels both modern and timeless, a delicate balance that speaks to Boone’s versatility as an artist." and the song's "ability to be both personal and universally relatable."
+Danielle Holian of Atwood Magazine gave a positive review, praising the lyricism; "Boone's lyrical simplicity is its greatest strength here – he doesn't overcomplicate the narrative, but instead speaks directly to the heart of anyone who's experienced the awkwardness of seeing an ex when you're no longer on the same page", production; "The blend of electronic elements with traditional instrumentation lends itself to a sound that feels both modern and timeless, a delicate balance that speaks to Boone's versatility as an artist", and the song's "ability to be both personal and universally relatable."
+The track has received a nomination for Song of the Year at the upcoming 2026 iHeartRadio Music Awards.